catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  $ openstack stack resource list vrrp-stack

-Once all resources in your stack are in the ``CREATE_COMPLETE`` state you are ready to re-run the tests as described under :ref:`vrrp-testing`.
-The neturon ``floatingip-list`` command will give you the IP addresses and port IDs you
+Once all resources in your stack are in the ``CREATE_COMPLETE`` state, you are ready to re-run the tests as described under :ref:`vrrp-testing`.
+The Neutron ``floatingip-list`` command will give you the IP addresses and port IDs you
 need: